ambionics/phpggc/README.md

 file_put_contents('output.phar.tar', $phar->generate());
 ```

 This allows you to tweak the parameters or write exploits more easily.
-This is pretty experimental at the moment, so please, report bugs.
+*Note: This is pretty experimental at the moment, so please, report bugs*.

 # Contributing